younata/personal_knowledge/src/living/renting_checklist.md

 - Flooring
 - Verify all locks work.
 - Noise from neighbors: Above, Below, next door.
-- What's the overall area like?
-Most people renting/owning?
-Lots of students?
-- Check a crime heat map.
 - Did you notice any bugs?
 - History of rent increases.
 - Where to store bikes.